 Run a gpupdate on the client computers or log off and login.
 You should see the desktop icon on the desktop.
 Clicking the icon takes you to the target URL in default browser.

-If you want to modify GPO refresh interval time, refer this post.
+If you want to modify GPO refresh interval time, refer Modify Group Policy Refresh Interval for Windows computers.